TranPhucVinh/C/Introduction/Macro/Using macro to define.md

 }
 ```

+Application:

+* Linked list: Insert a node at first index by using double pointer, as well as inserting at other index: [multiple_defines_for_insert_with_index.c](https://github.com/TranPhucVinh/C/blob/master/Introduction/Data%20structure/Linked%20list/Singly%20Linked%20list/multiple_defines_for_insert_with_index.c)

 ### The difference between #if defined() and #ifdef()

 The difference between the two is that #ifdef can only use a single condition, while #if defined(NAME) can do compound conditionals.